ubirch/ubirch-protocol-python/docs/StepByStep.md

 *The code can be found in one place in `StepByStepExample.py` as well.*

-Make sure to follow the setup steps in [Quickstart](Quickstart.md) first.
+Make sure to follow the setup steps in the [GettingStarted](GettingStarted.md) first.

 ## Additional setup steps